se-edu/learningresources/contents/testing/writing-integration-test.md

 ### Designing test scenarios, cases and scripts

 Before the actual coding is done, a basic test strategy deciding the test cases and test data used should be crafted.
 This usually involves setting a <span style="color:red">test case ID</span>, <span style="color:red">objective</span>, <span style="color:red">description</span> and <span style="color:red">expected result</span>.
-Using the example from figure 1, below shows a sample integration test used for log in and order food module:
+Using the example shown above, below shows a sample integration test used for log in and order food module:

 ~~~
 Test case ID: 1
 Objective: Check the link between login and order food module
-Description: Enter login credentials and click on login buttonExpected **result**: To be directed to order food page based on the login user
+Description: Enter login credentials and click on login button
+Expected result: To be directed to order food page based on the login user
 ~~~

 <box type="warning">As integration test cases are expensive operations compared to unit testing, it should focus mainly on the integration of modules together and not on specific actions within the same module.
 Hence, with should differ from other test cases. </box>

 :information_source: More details about the ways to structure incremental testing can be found on [this article](https://www.softwaretestinggenius.com/various-approaches-in-integration-testing/)